 B.A., Agnes Scott College

 Beth Shackleford began serving as Georgia Law's first director of Student Professional Development in 2010.
 In this position, she prepares law students for the practicalities of the legal profession.
-Prior to this appointment, she worked in legal career services and legal recruiting for 27 years, the last 15 of which were at Georgia Law.
+Prior to this appointment, she worked in legal career services and legal recruiting for 27 years, including 15 years at Georgia Law.

 In 2006, Shackleford was honored with the prestigious Association of American Law Schools' Kutulakis Student Services Award.
 She earned her bachelor's degree in political science from Agnes Scott College and later received a certificate in mediation from The Settlement Institute in Atlanta, Ga.

-Actively involved in the community, she has served on several boards of nonprofit organizations, and she is co-owner of Studio Dance Academy, where she enjoys further utilizing her event and production planning skills.
+Actively involved in the community, she has served on several boards of nonprofit organizations.